Honeycomb Tessellations and Graded Permutohedral Blades: The graded cohomology ring of a configuration space

 hence the full exponential is an invariant of the boundary 1-skeleton of the polygon!
 See also Appendix \ref{sec:Leading singularity} for a more general construction involving triangulations of polygons.
 Continuing,

 where the degree 3 term vanishes by direct computation, or by Proposition \ref{prop:triplesRelation}.
-The sum is in termwise bijection with the expression for $\Gamma_{i,j,k,\ell}$ from Proposition \ref{prop: triangulation independence complete blade} and in particular the expression for $\Gamma_{1,2,3,4}$ as a sum of elementary symmetric functions, as depicted in Figure \ref{fig:blades-stick-framed}. \end{example}
+The sum is in termwise bijection with the expression for $\Gamma_{i,j,k,\ell}$ from Proposition \ref{prop: triangulation independence complete blade} and in particular the expression for $\Gamma_{1,2,3,4}$ as a sum of elementary symmetric functions, as depicted in Figure \ref{fig:bladesstickframed3a}. \end{example}

 By way of a specialization of the canonical basis from Theorem \ref{thm: cyclic sum canonical basis} to ordered set partitions having only singleton blocks, one would hope to have the following graded basis for the cohomology ring of the configuration space of points in $SU(2)$ modulo the diagonal action, from \cite{EarlyReiner}.
-It may be possible to construct an argument using the so-called \textit{nbc} basis, cf \cite{OrlikTerao}; however a self-contained combinatorial proof would be desirable. \begin{problem} Writing each cycle $C$ of $w$ uniquely as $C=(c_1 c_2 \cdots c_\ell)$ with convention $c_1=\min\{ c_1, c_2,\ldots, c_\ell\}$, show that $(\mathcal{U}^{n-1})_j$ and $(\mathcal{V}^n)_j$ have the bases respectively
+Indeed, using the so-called \textit{nbc} basis \cite{OrlikTerao}, in \cite{EarlyReiner} it was shown that one has the following analog of the canonical basis for graduated functions of blades.